System Design Space

 Shows how incremental structural changes reduce long-term change cost.

-Teaches separating feature work from design cleanup to minimize regression risk.
+Teaches separating feature work from structural cleanup to minimize regression risk.

 Decision economics

-Helps decide when refactoring is worth doing now versus deferring for delivery speed.
+Helps decide when cleanup is worth doing now versus deferring for delivery speed.

 Interview pragmatism